Cover note (application clarifications)

 - Reference the exact file names you uploaded (e.g.,

-). - Avoid quoting rules or arguing eligibility — stick to facts and pointers to evidence.
+bank-2025-07-09.pdf). - Avoid quoting rules or arguing eligibility — stick to facts and pointers to evidence.

 Common pitfalls